 - At least one of the following:

 - available incident energy and the corresponding working distance, or the arc flash PPE category…for the equipment

 - minimum arc rating of clothing

 - site-specific level of PPE

 According to Article 130.5(H), it is the responsibility of the equipment owner to provide this information in the form of an arc flash label on the equipment.

 According to Article 110.3, the host employer (aka the facility) is responsible for providing the contractor with information on “known hazards that are covered by this standard, that are related to the contract employer’s work” and “information about the employer’s installation that the contract employer needs to make the assessments required by Chapter 1.”

 If a site has medium or high voltage equipment (>600V), OSHA 1910.269 can also apply.

 CFR 1910.269 typically regulates generation, transmission, and distribution systems.
-But, if a facility has equipment over 600V, it can fall under the purview of this standard.
+If a facility has equipment over 600V, it can fall under the purview of this standard.

 How Does Cost Come Into Play?